dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Sibling 2   | Lateral size | 120    | 144
     Sibling ... |              |        |

+    The sibling values are examples for the purposes of illustration.
 Only two siblings have been shown.
 In a typical zoom box there would be up to 25 in a hierarchical palette, or around 70 in a flat palette.

 5. Update the target's siblings' lateral centres so that they fill the parent's updated lateral size with no gaps and no overlapping, as they would have